web-token/jwt-doc/component/claim_checker/index.md

 Claim Checker
 =============

-JSON Web Tokens are mainly used to transport claims.
+JSON Web Tokens can be used to treansport any kind of data.
+They are mainly used to transport claims.
-When you receive a JWT, it is important to check the values of these claims.
+When you receive a tokens that contains claims, it is important to check the values of these claims.

 The Claim Checker Manager is responsible of this task.
 To use it, install the corresponding component: